-I am an Ambassador for Busch Gardens Tampa.
-I was not compensated for this post, but my family received complimentary tickets to Busch Gardens.
+I am an Ambassador for Busch Gardens Tampa, and my family received free tickets to Busch Gardens.
 This post may contain affiliate links.
 Please see my Disclosure Policy for more information.

 Family vacations are a weird thing.

 They always seem like a good idea when you’re planning them, right?
 You imagine the fun, the laughter, the happy family memories that you’ll be creating.
 So you plan, you pack, you count down the days with anticipation.
 The kids are so excited they can hardly sleep.

 And then vacation day arrives, and nothing seems to go like it did in your head.
 It’s still fun, and you still create lots of amazing memories, but…well, let’s just say that family vacations can be more

 of a pain in the butt challenging than they appear in travel brochures.

 Earlier this summer, my family traveled to Busch Gardens.
 I want to tell you about our day – and also share a few tips about visiting theme parks with kids that we learned along the way.

 Busch Gardens is in Tampa, on Florida’s west coast, about a 3-hour drive from my home.
 My kids were attending camp the week of our vacation, so we decided to leave after camp on Thursday afternoon, drive to Tampa that evening, and spend all day Friday in Busch Gardens.

 I’d booked our hotel online but because of a snafu, we had to change hotels and didn’t end up getting up to our room until after 9:00 p.m.
 It worked out okay because we ended up staying in a hotel that had waffles at breakfast, versus our original non-waffle hotel, which is how my 8 year old categorizes hotels.
 But because of our late evening, we ended up getting a later start than we’d planned.